 “I Owned It Before We Got Married….It’s Mine, Isn’t It??”

-The statute itself is exceedingly complex, and the cases interpreting it are even more so.
-Every case is specific on its facts.
-But the above outlines how increases in the value of separate, premarital property occurring during the marriage can be counted as marital property and subject to distribution by the court.
+The statute is exceedingly complex, and the cases interpreting it are even more so.
+Every case is specific in its facts.
+However, the above outlines how increases in the value of separate, premarital property occurring during the marriage can be counted as marital property and subject to distribution by the court.
 If a piece of property increases in value during the marriage, the court may make a “monetary award” of a portion of its value to the non-owning spouse, even though the property was never jointly titled.

 Categories: